-- (i) All refuse from the spat catching activity is collected and either reused or disposed of on land at a facility that is authorised to accept such material; - All operational activities on site occur between the hours of 6:00 am to 8:00 pm each day-Monday to Friday inclusive and 7.00 am to 8.00 pm all other times including public holidays (the "operating hours").
+- (i) All refuse from the spat catching activity is collected and either reused or disposed of on land at a facility that is authorised to accept such material; - (ii) All operational activities on site occur between the hours of 6:00 am to 8:00 pm each day (the "operating hours").
 Work is only to occur outside the operating hours in exceptional circumstances.
 In any year, there are to be no more than 5 occasions when work occurs outside of these operating hours.
 Each instance when the operating hours need to be exceeded, together with the exceptional reasons for exceeding the limits, is to be reported in advance to the Council's Co-ordinator Compliance Monitoring. - (iii) All activities related to the site meet the following noise standards as measured and assessed in accordance with the provisions of NZS 6801:2008, Acoustics Measurement of Environmental Sound and NZS 6802:2008 Acoustics Environmental Noise at any point on land above MHWS.